Code-Institute-Submissions/Hermeticpoet-milestone-project-2/testing.md

 ### Bugs Detected
 1. Initially, after my first few commits, I checked the rendering of the app across all the main browsers.
 It worked perfectly on Chrome, Mozilla and Opera but had an issue with margin spacing between the **Top Score** display and the footer on Safari and Edge.
-  1 After much commenting out of code and using the **developer** settings available in Safari, I realized that the bootstrap utility classes that I was using
+  1.1.
+After much commenting out of code and using the **developer** settings available in Safari, I realized that the bootstrap utility classes that I was using
-    for my margins was causing an issue.
-I resolved this by removing the utility classes and increasing the margins between the two elements in my CSS styles.
+    for my margins were causing an issue.
+I resolved this by removing the utility classes and increasing the margins between the two elements in my CSS rules.

 2. There was an early problem of the buttons being active when the game sequence was playing out.
-This caused error in the game and made it unpleasant to play.
+This caused some errors in the game and made it unpleasant to play.
-  2 I asked some questions on Slack about this issue but none of the direct replies worked for my app.
+  2.1.
+I asked some questions on Slack about this issue but none of the direct replies worked for my app.
 I therefore went back to Stack Overflow and found a
     solution in this [post](https://stackoverflow.com/questions/13831601/disabling-and-enabling-a-html-input-button).
 I then adapted this to create my own loop that would resolve the colour buttons being pressable during simon sequence: